alexstore06/alexstore06.github.io/content/posts/top-down-modeling.md

 You don't have to use this strategy exclusively.
 You can absolutely combine it with other external references and mates; your assembly reliability and flexibility will generally be inversely proportional to the number of other external references you have, but sometimes 80% reliability for 50% less development time is all you're looking for.

 ### Conclusion
 I've had to learn this all the hard way over the last number of weeks, and I hope this helps you to avoid these issues.
-Use your tools; External References, Performance Evaluation, Interference Detection, Section View, and simply just suppressing and unsuppressing parts can be invaluable for debugging assemblies.
+Use your tools; External References, Performance Evaluation, Interference Detection, Section View, and simply suppressing and unsuppressing parts can be invaluable for debugging assemblies.
 Good luck!